No Matter How High

-"No Matter How High" is a song written by Even Stevens and Joey Scarbury, and recorded by American country music group The Oak Ridge Boys.
-It was released in December 1989 as the second single from the album American Dreams.
-The song was The Oak Ridge Boys' seventeenth and final number one on the country chart.
+"No Matter How High" is a song written by Even Stevens and Joey Scarbury, and recorded by The Oak Ridge Boys, featuring Steve Sanders on lead vocals.
+It was released in December 1989 as the second single from American Dreams.
+It was their seventeenth and final number one on the country chart.
 The single went to number one for one week and spent a total of twenty-one weeks on the country chart.

 Music video

-The music video, directed by Larry Boothby, features each of the Oaks in their hometowns, each visiting with their respective mothers.
-The original intent was to have the group sing the song to their mothers in the video, however, Duane Allen's mother was ill at the time, so Boothby decided to incorporate their hometowns, thus avoiding any lengthy or strenuous travel.
+Although the lyrics describe a romantic partner, the music video features the Oaks in their respective hometowns with their mothers.